ocastilloreyes/petgem/README.rst

 Overview
 ========

-Welcome to petgem.
-This code is a parallel python modelling tool for 3D Controlled-Source Electromagnetic Method (3D CSEM) in geophysics using edge finite elements (Nedelec finite elements).
+Welcome to PETGEM.
+This code is a parallel python modelling tool for 3D Controlled-Source Electromagnetic Method (3D CSEM) in geophysics using high-order edge finite elements (Nédélec finite elements).

 Dependencies
 ------------